ocbn/fbleak/README.md

-# Charts of extensive analysis performed over recently leaked data of Turkish Facebook users.
+## Charts of extensive analysis performed over recently leaked data of Turkish Facebook users.

+Please use the following publication(s) as a reference when reporting your work on this data set:
+  An Exploratory Analysis of Leaked Facebook Data: A Case of Turkish Users, International Journal of Information Security Science